 Additionally, we employ a servicer performance management program called the STARTM Program, which provides our largest servicers a transparent framework of key metrics and operational assessments to recognize strong performance and identify areas of weakness.
 The framework also identifies best practices and is designed to create motivation for servicers to improve their performance.
 The STARTM Program reference guide communicates how servicers will be measured.
 Monthly operational and credit scorecards help servicers understand their performance relative to peers.
 Operational assessments of STARTM Program servicers are conducted across all key servicing functions, with heavy emphasis on ensuring process reliability.
-STARTM Program designations are issued to eligible servicers annually.
-In addition, eligible servicers are selected for STARTM Program recognition based on the correlation between how servicers performed on the STARTM Program metrics to the impact those same servicers had on reducing Fannie Mae's credit losses.
+STARTM Program recognition based on the correlation between how servicers performed on the STARTM Program metrics to the impact those same servicers had on reducing Fannie Mae's credit losses.